Annual Return Guidance

 The CPD Regulations and Guidance were updated in 2022 with some minor changes effective from 1 January 2023.
 These include clarification of the requirements for retired members:

-a) If you were fully retired in 2023, providing no tax services whatsoever including pro bono services, you are exempt from CPD.
-Please answer ‘No’ to meeting the CPD requirements and add a note in the additional information box so we can amend our records to indicate you are retired.
+1. If you were fully retired in 2024, providing no tax services whatsoever including pro bono services, you are exempt from CPD.
+Please answer ‘Yes’ to meeting the CPD requirements and contact the membership team at [email protected] to update your subscription to a retired rate, see ATT Member Fees for details of the retired membership options.

 Therefore, if CPD is not being undertaken you must not hold yourself out as a member by use of the designations (apart from those who are honorary members).